darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 # Documentation: The Process
 As of 2022, the top three cloud providers Amazon (AWS), Microsoft (Azure), and Google (GCP) accounted for 66% of cloud services revenue worldwide, with Amazon's AWS as number one on that list.[1]
 With AWS being the more familiar cloud platform out of the top three, I decided to start my "learning about cloud development" there.
 <br>I first created a new AWS account (https://aws.amazon.com).
 After creating a new account, I googled Terraform and found a tutorial that helped me build my first AWS infrastructure (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build).
 <br><br>
-Terraform is an infrastructre as code (IaC) tool developed by Hashicorp that allows you to manage cloud infrastructure with configuration files (Json or HCL).
-Terraform simplifies infrastructure management in any cloud environment and have the ability to create, change, and manage with version control across different environments and teams.
-<br><br>
 Next, I downloaded the AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 On the Hashicorp website, I went through some of their developer docs and tutorials and found one for installing Terraform (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).